intermine/docker-intermine/readme.md

 #### Help!

 1. You will need lots of space free in `/tmp`.
 That's where the search index, etc. is unpacked.
 I needed > 6 GB.
+2. The keyword search fails until the index is loaded into memory.
-2. If you make a change, you have to destroy your docker containers and relaunch your images.
+3. If you make a change, you have to destroy your docker containers and relaunch your images.
 Below is the command I use but there are probably better ways to do this.

 ```
 # You have to stop the containers before you can remove them.